apache/spark/docs/howto/operator/gcp/presto_to_gcs.rst

   A ``{}`` should be specified in the filename to allow the operator to inject file numbers in cases where the file is split due to size.

-All parameters are described in the reference documentation - :class:`~airflow.providers.google.cloud.operators.presto_to_gcs.PrestoToGCSOperator`.
+All parameters are described in the reference documentation - :class:`~airflow.providers.google.cloud.transfers.presto_to_gcs.PrestoToGCSOperator`.

 An example operator call might look like this: